 Protecting Your Health

-During our initial reopening period, some spaces may be closed.
-Our Hands-on-History Room will be closed until further notice.
-The auditorium will reopen when our onsite public programming resumes, with social distancing protocols in place.
+During our intial reopening period, some spaces may be closed.
+The auditorum will reopen with our onsite public programming resumes, with social distancing protocols in place.

 Social distancing is required and will be enforced; parties may remain together; children must stay with adults at all times.

 We encourage you to limit handshakes, hugs, and close contact with one another while visiting the Berks History Center.
 We also ask that both visitors and staff practice the everyday actions that help to prevent the spread of an illness, which include the following: